eliztmq/42Singapore/Push_Swap/Doc.md

 Int Max of whole list

 4. Establish logic flow
-a. count number of int, if = 3, just do basic op, if = 4 just push one
+a. count number of int, if <= 3, just do basic op

 b. else, push two int